Toddlers Diarrhoea & IBS Connection

 • Time away from nursery or school

-When to Seek Medical Attention For Toddler Diarrhoea
+When to Seek Medical Attention

 If your child has persistent diarrhoea or you notice blood in their stools, this must be reviewed by a medical doctor to rule out some of the more serious medical reasons for toddler diarrhoea.

-The Link Between Toddlers Diarrhoea and IBS
+The Connection Between Toddler Diarrhoea and IBS

 IBS Symptoms in Toddlers

-Let’s take a closer look at the specific symptoms that may manifest in toddlers with IBS.
-Keep in mind that IBS can exhibit differently in young children compared to adults, making it essential to recognize the signs tailored to their age group:
+Keep in mind that IBS can exhibit differently in young children compared to adults, making it essential to recognise the signs tailored to their age group:

 Abdominal Pain: Toddlers with IBS may experience recurrent abdominal pain.
 This discomfort is typically located in the central or lower abdominal region and often improves after a bowel movement.